DevStation-COCC/lambda-node-demo/README.md

 2. Select _Create Function_
 3. Give your function a name
 4. Create a role
-  a.
-Create new role from template(s)
-  b.
-Provide a role name
+  i.
+Create new role from template(s) ii.
+Provide a role name iii.
-  c.
 From Policy Templates select the _Simple Microservice permissions_
 5. _Create function_!
 Huzzah!

 You've now created an AWS Lambda function and should be looking at the details of your new function.